Renko-Mei/Bookbarn/README.md

     3. seller's sale histroy with visual chart will also be updated
     4. seller will receive an email with the buyer information and purchased item information.
     5. purchased item will be deleted from the search result and other people won't find it anymore

+## Paypal
+We use paypal as payment method.
+User information will be collected and send as a paypal post request to paypal sandbox.

+An ACK signal indicates payment succeeded.

 # How to run
 ## To interact with the web application